Sossusvlei National Park

-After you arrive in Sesriem, the entrance to Namib-Naukluft National Park is easy to find.
-Don’t forget to stop by the park office and get your permit from the Ministry of Environment and Tourism.
+After you arrive in Sesriem, the entrance to Sossusvlei National Park is easy to find.
+Don’t forget to stop by the park Namib-Naukluft National Park and get your permit from the Ministry of Environment and Tourism.
 Once you have got your permit in hand you are ready to enter the park.
-There is plenty of time to visit both the Sesriem Canyon and Sossusvlei in the same day.
+There is plenty of time to visit both the Sesriem Canyon and Sossusvlei Pan in the same day.

-Sossusvlei Is A Hidden Treasure
+Sossusvlei National Park Is A Hidden Treasure

-Giant Red Sand Dunes
+Giant Red Sand Dunes at Sossusvlei

-The towering red sand dunes of the Sossusvlei area are on average about 375 meters above the Tsauchab River Valley below.
+The towering red sand dunes of the Sossusvlei National Park are on average about 375 meters above the Tsauchab River Valley below.
 They about 200 meters above the surrounding sand filled valleys.
 The dunes get their red color from the iron oxide that thinly coats the outside of each sand grain.
 The red color actually comes from the rusting of the iron.

-Two Deserts In One
+Two Deserts In One at Sossusvlei National Park

 The present day Namib desert actually sits above the remains of an older desert that dates back 20 million years.
 That desert is now fossilized and forms the Tsondab Sandstone.
 This sandstone lies beneath most areas of the present day Namib desert.

 This very sandstone also facilitates the long distance underground flows of the Tsauchab River.
-The water that seeps through the permeable riverbed at Sossusvlei is still able to reach the Atlantic ocean.
+The water that seeps through the permeable riverbed at Sossusvlei National park is still able to reach the Atlantic ocean.
 It uses this sub surface passage way, by flowing over the Tsondab Sandstone Formation.

-Clay Pan at Sossusvlei
+Clay Pan at Sossusvlei National Park

-The Sossusvlei is actually a clay pan that is formed at the end of the sporadically flowing Tsauchab River.
+The Sossusvlei Pan is actually a clay pan that is formed at the end of the sporadically flowing Tsauchab River.
 When it reaches the farthest point that it is possible to flow, it sinks into the Namib desert.
 The pan itself is sometimes incorrectly designated as a salt pan.
-If you have ever visited a salt pan such as the pan at Etosha National Park you will notice the distinct differences.
+If you have ever visited a salt pan such as the pan at Etosha you will notice the distinct differences.
 Sossusvlei has large mud cracks that form as the water seeps away into the sand and leaves the clay minerals behind.

 Fossilized dinosaur footprints have been formed in similar clay pan environments long ago.
 The mud is imprinted when it is moist and then if it is left undisturbed long enough it will fossilize.
 In this way it can be preserved for future generations to observe.
 Fossilized footprints of a modern man or antelope would also form under similar conditions.
 Then millions of years later they could be discovered as evidence of prehistoric life!

-A River Flows Under the Desert
+At Sossusvlei A River Flows Under the Desert

 The Tsauchab River used to regularly flow all the way to the Atlantic Ocean during wetter historical time periods.
 As I mentioned above, it is fascinating that the fresh water from the Tsauchab River still does make it all the way to the Atlantic.
 It flows out of the desert near Meob Bay in a fresh water underground river.

-The Receding Underground River
+Sossusvlei National Park’s Receding Underground River

-Unique Wildlife of Sossusvlei Dunes
+Unique Wildlife of Sossusvlei Sand Dunes

 The wildlife in the area must of course be well adapted to surviving on very little water.
-The coastal fog from the Atlantic does make it into the Sossusvlei area.
+The coastal fog from the Atlantic does make it into the area.
 This provides some moisture that permits the survival of vegetation and animals.
 This desert life would otherwise perish without it.
 Animals that we encountered included ostrich, oryx (also known as the gemsbok), bat eared fox and also the springbok.

 The Oryx are located in Southern Africa, East Africa and also in Arabia.
 They can survive for long periods of time without water and live in herds of up to 600 animals.
-However, we did not see any oryx herds of this great size near the Sossusvlei.
+However, we did not see any large oryx herds of this great size near the Sossusvlei sand dunes.
 The oryx we saw were traveling alone.

 The bat eared fox is primarily an insectivore.
-Its habitat in Southern Africa ranges from Southern Angola and Zambia, through Namibia and into South Africa.
-Its main food source is the harvester termite but it will also eat beetles and mice if it can catch them.
+It’s habitat in Southern Africa ranges from Southern Angola and Zambia, through Namibia and into South Africa.
+It’s main food source is the harvester termite but it will also eat beetles and mice if it can catch them.
 It uses its large ears and a fine sense of hearing to find its prey.
 It also uses its large ears to regulate its body temperature by using thermoregulation.

-The Winds of Sossusvlei
+The Winds of Sossusvlei National Park